 On September 29, 1995, the jury found Brandon guilty of both crimes and sentenced him to life plus 40 years.
 After Brandon was found guilty, and with the State still considering the death penalty, Leroy’s attorneys advised him to plead no contest.
 He was also sentenced to life plus 40 years.

 The North Carolina Supreme Court upheld Brandon’s conviction in 1997.
 He filed a Motion for Appropriate Relief, which was denied, in 2000.
 Among other things Brandon’s Motion for Appropriate relief claimed that there was significant evidence of the attempted use of a jailhouse snitch that had been withheld from the defense, that the state never disclosed that a key witness had changed her story, and that Brandon’s trial counsel had a conflict of interest, failed to make appropriate objections, and failed to call key witnesses or introduce evidence of Sonja Day’s murder.

 Leroy filed a petition for clemency in 2001.

 Brandon and Leroy both applied with the Center in 2001.
 After years of investigation, with contributions from UNC and Duke Law Innocence Projects, and in-depth investigation as part of a Wrongful Convictions class at UNC School of Law, the Center referred the cases to the North Carolina Innocence Inquiry Commission in November of 2009.
 After having the case for 9 years and using its statutory powers to obtain files, evidence, and testing, the Innocence Inquiry Commission’s 8-member panel heard Brandon and Leroy’s case in October 2018.
 After a week-long hearing, the 8-member panel unanimously referred the case to the 3-judge panel to determine whether there is clear and convincing evidence of innocence.
-The Center will represent both men at the three-judge hearing.
+The Center will represent both men at the three-judge hearing in May 2020.